helmholtz-analytics/heat/docker/README.md

 $ docker build --build-args HEAT_VERSION=X.Y.Z --PYTORCH_IMG=<nvcr-tag> -t heat .
 ```

+The heat image is based on the nvidia pytorch container.
+You can find exisiting tags in the [nvidia container catalog](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags).

 We also offer prebuilt images in our [Package registry](https://github.com/helmholtz-analytics/heat/pkgs/container/heat) from which you can pull existing images:

 ```console